 We’ll always try and adopt compensation over repair/replacement because of the reasons stated above.

 Work completed by contractors

 Where compensation isn’t the appropriate remedy, a contractor will need to be instructed to carry out work at the property, or furniture may need to be ordered.
-Due to the high number of tenants vacating between June and September, and only so many contractors available, these jobs go into a queue of work, so don’t necessarily get completed immediately.
+Due to the high number of contract-holders vacating between June and September, and only so many contractors available, these jobs go into a queue of work, so don’t necessarily get completed immediately.
 That means we may not receive their charge for completing the work straight away, so there may be a delay in getting these costs to you.
 However, our aim is to get them as quickly as possible, and if this means obtaining an accurate pro-forma invoice from the contractor having first had a look at the scope of the work, then we will do so in order to aid the swift return of your deposit.

 What if we can’t reach an agreement with our landlord?

-The Deposit Protection Service (DPS), who hold and protect your deposit, offer an Alternative Dispute Resolution (ADR) process for disputes that cannot be resolved between tenant and landlord.
+The Deposit Protection Service (DPS), who hold and protect your deposit, offer an Alternative Dispute Resolution (ADR) process for disputes that cannot be resolved between contract-holder and landlord.
 Opting to use this process will see the DPS appoint an independent adjudicator to preside over the case.
 The adjudicator will collect evidence from both sides and make a decision on how the disputed element of the deposit should be distributed.